markd315/GitTutorial/README.md

 Now that we have a local copy of the repository, we can make our first change.

-Open your file explorer and navigate to the folder that was created when you cloned the repository.
-This is going to be located in
+Open up your notepad and type some text; anything you'd like.
+Now go ahead and save the file (call it whatever you'd like, as long as it isn't the same name as a text file in your project folder), and when prompted to choose the destination to save the file to, navigate to the folder that was created when you cloned the repository.
+This is going to be located in C:/Users/(your_user_name_on_your_computer)/GitTutorial
-C:/Users/(your_user_name_on_your_computer)/GitTutorial.
-Once you have navigated to that folder, go ahead and make a new text file.
-You can call it whatever you'd like, and you can type any content you would like in the text file.
-Once you are done with that, we are going to head back to Git to push our local changes to the GitHub repository.
+Once you have navigated to that folder and saved your file, we are going to head back to Git to push our local changes to the GitHub repository.

 If you type git status, you can see the name of the file that you added.
 In order to add the file to the staging area, you can type
 ```